 MissionWe are a caring and supportive community.
-We recognize that students are individuals, and foster growth toward academic excellence and social/emotional well-being so that he or she can successfully meet life's challenges, beyond high school.VisionThe following vision was developed by the student body and faculty in 2006.
+We recognize that students are individuals, and foster growth toward academic excellence and social/emotional well-being so that they can successfully meet life's challenges, beyond high school.VisionThe following vision was developed by the student body and faculty in 2006.

 At School Without Walls,We're tearing down the walls that limit learning, brick by brick,